 Healthy Ride is committed to creating a convenient, reliable bike share network for everyone.
-In 2016 we reached out city-wide to gain feedback from our riders and community members to see where YOU wanted future Healthy Ride stations.
-We created an interactive map and hosted dozens of community meetings across the city to design the best bike share system for Pittsburgh.
+In 2016 we reached out city-wide to gain feedback from our riders and community members to see where YOU wanted to see new Healthy Ride stations.
+We created an interactive map and hosted dozens of community meetings across the city in an effort to design the best bike share system for Pittsburgh.

-This map is a reflection of that outreach.
-We took all of your feedback and created a more connected network of 175 stations and 700 bicycles.
+The above map is a reflection of the first round of outreach that was performed from 2016-2018.
+We took all of your feedback and created a more connected network of 113 stations and 550 bicycles.

 Isolated stations are not thriving stations.
 Stations should be no farther than 1/4 mile from another station to ensure a Healthy Ride station is always a short walk from where you are.